Lights, Ice, and Bites: Winter Festivals Happening in the West

 These events are spread out over the coming months and offer myriad activities and goods to help you enjoy the season.
 They bring communities together to showcase their skills and talents—like the professional ice sculptors at Seattle Winterfest—or offer an opportunity to support small businesses, such as the Village in Enchant Christmas in Las Vegas.

 Still looking for gifts?
-Many of these festivals include markets with all kinds of jewelry, apparel, crafts, and food, perfect for locating that one-of-a-kind gifts while supporting local businesses and artisans.
+Many of these festivals include markets with all kinds of jewelry, apparel, crafts, and food, perfect for locating that one-of-a-kind gift while supporting local businesses and artisans.
 Then you can stick around to watch a live performance from local bands, dancers, and other groups featured at many of these events.
 Live performances don’t stop at music, either.
 These festivals can include all kinds of showcases, from mariachis at Phoenix’s Las Noches de Luminarias to dog shows and snowboarding trick courses at Oregon Winterfest.

 Check out a few examples of winter festivals in Arizona, Washington, California, and beyond.